Guy-wire: Design

+Recommendations for the design of sailing craft rigging are available in an ISO standard.

 Guyed structures

 Historically, guyed structures have been some of the tallest man-made structures in the world.
-There are also many structures which consist of a free standing bottom and a guyed top.
+There are also many structures which consist of a freestanding bottom and a guyed top.
 These are either partially guyed towers or additionally guyed towers, the latter of which may be used temporarily to support tall buildings during their construction.